hrastnik/InViewport/README.md

 Initialize:

+    <script>inViewport.init({ itemsSelector: "div", inside: "inside" })</script>

+Initialization options:

     <script>
       inViewport.init({
-        container: document,          // Element on which to listen for events OR a selector string
+        container: document,          // Element on which to listen for events OR a selector string (optional)

-        itemsSelector: "div",         // Selector for items inside the container
+        itemsSelector: "div",         // Selector for items inside the container (selects elements inside container)

         horizontalInside: "",         // These are the class names that are added to item classlist
         verticalInside: "",           // when the item is completely inside the viewport (*inside)
         inside: "inside",             // or the item is visible in the viewport (*visible)
-        horizontalVisible: "",        // Only classes that are defined are used.
+        horizontalVisible: "",        // If a classname is left blank it won't be used.
 You will most likely
         verticalVisible: "",          // need either `visible` or `inside`
         visible: "visible",